 - Legal proceedings have started and a claim has been filed at court.

-- Formal challenges to the cost or reasonableness of service charges for shared owners and leaseholders, unless the complaint is about the delivery of the service.
-Home owners who wish to challenge the validity of a service charge should refer to the ‘summary of tenants rights and obligations’ enclosed with their service charge demand.
+- Formal challenges to the cost or reasonableness of service charges for shared owners or leaseholders, unless the complaint is about the delivery of service.
+All challenges on these issues should be referred to the First-tier Tribunal.

 Ways to make a complaint